 - For example, pregnancy and giving birth, a serious disease, university studies or vocational studies or a posting in another EU member state or a third country

 A document certifying the right of permanent residence of an EU citizen

 If you wish, the Finnish Immigration Service can give you a certificate of your right of permanent residence.
 Applying for this certificate is voluntary.
 Your permanent right of residence does not depend on this certificate.
 Instead, it is based on the Finnish law.

 Apply for a certificate of right of permanent residence by submitting an application:

 Permanent residence card for family members

-If you have lived legally in Finland together with an EU citizen for an uninterrupted period of five years, you may apply for a permanent residence card or a new fixed-term residence card.
-The same application is used to apply for both of these cards.
+If you have lived legally in Finland together with an EU citizen for an uninterrupted period of five years, you may apply for a permanent residence card.

 If you already have a permanent residence card and the validity of your residence permit card is about to expire, use this application to apply for a new card.